appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 As we configured the runner1 (vm01), we can clone vm01 to vm02.

-So we won't need to reconfigure NTP, self-signed SSL and other configurations you made to vm01.
+So we won't need to reconfigure NTP settings, self-signed SSL certificates, or other configurations that we made for vm01.

 Create VM image for runner2 from runner1.